rifatrzn/ai_rag_usecase/llama3_finetune_colab/llama3-8b-finetune/readme.md

-# Fine-Tuning LLaMA-3 Model with Groq and LangChain
+# Fine-Tuning LLaMA-3 Model with LoRA using Unsoth

 ## Overview

-This project demonstrates fine-tuning the LLaMA-3 model using Groq and LangChain.
-The goal is to enable advanced functionalities such as query routing and function calling with a focus on efficient memory usage and performance optimization.
+This project demonstrates the fine-tuning of the LLaMA-3 model using Low-Rank Adaptation (LoRA) techniques with the `unsloth` library.
+The goal is to leverage efficient memory usage and enhance model performance using 4-bit quantization and advanced training configurations.

 ## Installation